CyberEthicalMe/blog-articles/cl9r2pxof006ap3nvdfiq431s.md

 Answer: `Security`

-### What is the event id for logs for a successful logon to a local computer? (for example: 1337)
+🔸 **What is the event id for logs for a successful logon to a local computer? (for example: 1337)**

 Source
 * https://www.manageengine.com/products/active-directory-audit/kb/windows-security-log-event-id-4624.html

 Answer: `4624`

-### Which is the default Active Directory authentication protocol? (for example: http)
+🔸 **Which is the default Active Directory authentication protocol? (for example: http)**

 Answer: `kerberos` (Google that, if unknown to you)

-### Looking at all the logon events, what is the AuthPackage that stands out as different from all the rest? (for example: http)
+🔸 **Looking at all the logon events, what is the AuthPackage that stands out as different from all the rest? (for example: http)**

 ```
 $ cat Logs.parsed/Security.evtx.xml | grep -i "authenticationpackage" | sort | uniq -c